jaquadro/StorageDrawers/README.md

 - Run Dev Obfuscated Server

 #### Without IntelliJ IDEA
-If you don't have IntelliJ IDEA, simply clone the project, and run `./gradle setupDecompWorkspace` to setup a development environment.
+If you don't have IntelliJ IDEA, simply clone the project, and run `./gradlew setupDecompWorkspace` to setup a development environment.

 Then, you can use the following commands:
-- `./gradle build` - Builds Storage Drawers
+- `./gradlew build` - Builds Storage Drawers
-- `./gradle runClient` - Runs a Dev Client
+- `./gradlew runClient` - Runs a Dev Client
-- `./gradle runServer` - Runs a Dev Server
+- `./gradlew runServer` - Runs a Dev Server
-- `./gradle runObfClient` - Runs a Dev Obfuscated Client
+- `./gradlew runObfClient` - Runs a Dev Obfuscated Client
-- `./gradle runObfServer` - Runs a Dev Obfuscated Server
+- `./gradlew runObfServer` - Runs a Dev Obfuscated Server

+#### Other useful tips
+ - You do not need to worry about what java version you have set as your default.
+The buildscript will automatically download Zulu's Java 8.
+Simply do the steps above, and maybe change your editor's JDK to a version of Java 8, and you'll be ready to go!
+ - In `gradle.properties`, you can edit the `debug_modid` variables at the bottom.
+This allows you to include those soft dependencies into your development clients and servers.
+Make sure to run the `setupWorkpace` run configuration or the commmand `./gradlew setupDecompWorkpace`, and refresh your gradle!

 ### Maven